-To get a diamond with better clarity quality, many cutters may choose to cut the rough stone in a heart shape over the pear.
-Cutters typically opt to do this when there is a presence of a natural inclusion in the rough diamond at the location of the cleft.
+For example, in order to get a diamond with better clarity quality, cutters may choose to cut the rough stone in a heart shape over the pear.
+They tend to do this when there is a presence of a natural inclusion in the rough diamond at the location of the cleft.

 Did you know that the shape that a polished diamond is planned in such a way that the original rough stone would be used as efficiently as possible?

 Most cutters will not sacrifice a rough that could be the “mother” of a larger round brilliant just to cut a heart shaped stone and a few tiny diamonds.
-The reason behind this is that the value of a diamond increases exponentially with the growth of weight: two 1 carat stones are worth a lot less than a two carat stone.
+The reason behind this is that the value of a diamond increases exponentially with the growth of weight.
+Two 1 carat stones are worth a lot less than a single two carat stone.

 The other underlying reason lies in demand.
 Compared to the round brilliants, heart shaped diamonds don’t sell as fast as the rounds.
 Priority is always given to cut a round diamond if the rough stone permits.

 When heart shaped diamonds are cut well, they can display a balanced scintillation contrast and huge amounts of fire.
 So, what are the factors to consider when buying one?
 Continue reading to find out the recommended proportions and uncover the secrets to picking out a nice stone…